jundalisay/superb/content/en/research/mohammad/quran/sura-033a.md

 ended his relationship with her, We gave her to you in marriage, that there may be no re- striction for believers regarding the wives of their adopted sons, when their relationship

-31.
-has ended.
-The command of Allah was ful- filled.

 38. There is no blame on the Prophet regard- ing what Allah has ordained for him.
 Such is